Ranking Neural Checkpoints: Experiments on

 Checkpoint ranking on Group II is easier than on Group I since all the ranking methods can achieve relatively better results over all evaluation metrics in Group II.
 The results indicate that checkpoints with various training strategies (Group I) can bring more complex knowledge from source domains, comparing with checkpoints with different early stopping stages (Group II).
 In addition, fine-tuning the entire models and training linear classifiers up to one or five epochs perform significantly better on Group II since those ranking methods are based on early stopping as well.

 To simulate a sufficiently large pool of checkpoints in the real applications, we finally combine the checkpoints in Group I, II, and III into one large group and conduct checkpoint ranking experiments on it.
-We also add one more group of checkpoints with ResNet-101s~\cite{he2016deep} to evaluate checkpoint ranking on deeper models.
+We also add one more group of checkpoints with ResNet-101s~\cite{he2016deep} to evaluate the checkpoint ranking on deeper models.
 Please see more details in Appendix A.3 and A.4.
+We also take object detection and instance segmentation as downstream tasks and conduct preliminary experiments on VOC~\cite{everingham2010pascal} and Cityscapes~\cite{Cordts2016Cityscapes}.
+Please refer to Appendix A.6 to see detailed discussions.

-Although the benchmark can be easily extended to many downstream tasks in other modalities, e.g., voice, text, and cross-modal modalities, we steer our attention into comparing several intuitive ranking measures on variants of checkpoints, covering different training strategies, source domains, and architectures at a range of early stopping stages.
-We initial the checkpoint ranking idea, demonstrate the existence of an effective yet lightweight measure, $\mathcal{N}$LEEP, and hope it can shed light on more efficient ranking methods and practical applications.
+Although the benchmark can be easily extended to many downstream tasks in other modalities, e.g., voice, text, and cross-modal modalities, we steer our attention into comparing several intuitive ranking measures on the variants of checkpoints, covering different training strategies, source domains, and architectures at a range of early stopping stages.
+We formalize the checkpoint ranking idea, demonstrate the existence of an effective yet lightweight measure, $\mathcal{N}$LEEP, and hope it can shed light on more efficient ranking methods and practical applications.